 God already knows everything about you and still wants you.
 He knows all about you and still loves you.
 This makes Biblical Christianity NOT a religion.
 And so much better than any religion mankind has ever invented.

-To get that relationship all you need to do is admit you’re a sinner in need of Savior.
+To get that relationship all you need to do is admit you’re a sinner in need of a Savior.

 Jesus Isn’t a Religion